Wind of Change (speech): Background

 Harold Macmillan, leader of the Conservative Party, was the British prime minister from 1957 to 1963.
 He presided over a time of increasing national prosperity and the easing of Cold War tensions.
 However, the British Empire, which had spanned a quarter of the world in 1921, was beginning to become financially unsustainable to the British government.
 Spurred by increasing nationalism in Africa and in Asia, the government made the decision to initiate the process of decolonisation by granting the empire's various colonies independence.

 The British Empire had begun its dissolution after the end of the Second World War.
 Many in Britain had come to the conclusion that running the empire had become more trouble than it was worth.
 International factors which contributed to that conclusion and helped to initiate decolonisation included the fear of Soviet penetration into Africa.
-The United States was putting pressure on the United Kingdom; the U.S. government wanted Britain to decolonize to gain access to new markets and resources, and also believed that decolonization was necessary to prevent communism becoming an attractive option to African nationalist movements.
+The United States was putting pressure on the United Kingdom; the U.S. government wanted Britain to decolonise to gain access to new markets and resources, and also believed that decolonisation was necessary to prevent communism becoming an attractive option to African nationalist movements.

 Meanwhile, African nationalists were becoming increasingly demanding in their initiative for self-rule.
 The path to majority rule in Southern Africa proved more problematic because the white populations of the British and Portuguese colonies and of the Union of South Africa, a self-governing dominion, were hostile towards the idea of black majority rule.

 The independence of British Somaliland in 1960, along with the "Wind of Change" speech that Macmillan delivered in South Africa earlier that same year, marked the start of a decade in which the dismantling of the British Empire reached its climax, with 27 former colonies in Asia, Africa and the Caribbean becoming independent nations.